airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 * `supportsIncremental` is deprecated and can be ignored.
 It is vestigial from when full refresh / incremental was specified at the Actor level.
 * `supportsNormalization` determines whether the Destination supports Basic Normalization
 * `supportsDBT` - determines whether the Destination supports Basic Normalization
-* `authSpecification` and `advanced_auth` will be removed from the protocol and as such are not documented.
+* `authSpecification` will be removed from the protocol and as such are not documented.
 Information on their use can be found here.

 ```yaml
   ConnectorSpecification: